Sociology Honors Program

 Motivated students may participate in the sociology honors program.
 Qualified students work closely with a faculty member and fellow honors students on a year-long research project of their own design.
 The thesis may be based on existing data or data collected by students.

 Students who successfully complete the honors program are recognized at a departmental ceremony in May and again during June’s commencement ceremony.
 The honors distinction is noted on the student’s official transcript and diploma.

 - 3.40+ GPA or nomination by two faculty members.

 Applications to the honors program are to be submitted spring term before your senior year.
-The application is due no later than May 8th, 2019.
+The application opens March 1, 2022 is due no later than May 1, 2022.
+Follow this link to complete the application (via Google Forms).

 Senior year Curriculum (12 credits of honors program)